 - 5.1.
 When on duty, volunteers must at all times remain in contact with their partner. - 5.2.
 Partner teams are required to ask the dispatcher prior to leaving the Committee Space when they are next to be dispatched. - 5.2.1.
-Partner teams leaving the direct vicinity of the Committee Space must inform the dispatcher where they are going and when they expect to return.

-- 5.2.2.
-If leaving the Committee Space, volunteers must remain in the Student Centre, unless otherwise authorized by the dispatcher, and take their gear so they can quickly commence a walk if needed. - 5.3.
+Partner teams leaving the direct vicinity of the Committee Space must inform the dispatcher where they are going and when they expect to return. - 5.2.2.
+If leaving the Committee Space, volunteers must remain in the Fred Nichols Campus Centre, unless otherwise authorized by the dispatcher, and take their gear so they can quickly commence a walk if needed. - 5.3.
 Volunteers must at all times be attentive to the radio and dispatch calls. - 5.3.1.
 Volunteers must respect the direction of the dispatcher. - 5.3.2.
 Volunteers are required at all times to adhere to the Hawk Walk radio protocols: - 5.3.2.1.
 Radio communications must be professional, inclusive, and appropriate. - 5.3.2.2.
 Only trained volunteers on shift are permitted to use a radio. - 5.3.2.3.
 While on a walk the radio should not be handled by anyone other than the Hawk Walk volunteer. - 5.3.2.4.
 The on-shift executive has the final say on all instructions provided on radio. - 5.3.2.5.
-The emergency button is reserved for emergency situations. - 5.4.
-If a volunteer requires medical attention they may be relieved of their shift duty at the discretion of the dispatcher, on-shift executive, or coordinator. - 5.4.1.
-The dispatcher, on-shift executive, or coordinator will ensure the volunteer is able to access the appropriate level of medical attention and care required. - 5.4.2.
-In the event of a volunteer injury, the coordinator will ensure the completion of the appropriate incident report. - 5.5.
+The emergency button is reserved for emergency situations.

+5.4.
+If a volunteer requires medical attention they may be relieved of their shift duty at the discretion of the dispatcher, on-shift executive, or coordinator.

+5.4.1.
+The dispatcher, on-shift executive, or coordinator will ensure the volunteer is able to access the appropriate level of medical attention and care required.

+5.4.2.
+In the event of a volunteer injury, the coordinator will ensure the completion of the appropriate incident report.

+- 5.5.
 Volunteers must recognize that at all times while on duty they are representatives of Hawk Walk and the Students' Union. - 5.6.
-When Hawk Walk closes for the day, volunteers are required to orderly return their equipment to its proper storage location. - 5.6.1.
+When Hawk Walk closes for the night, volunteers are required to orderly return their equipment to its proper storage location. - 5.6.1.
 Volunteers must ensure all radios have been turned off and returned to their cradles for charging. - 5.7.
-Volunteers must ensure the Committee Space is clean and tidy at the end of each Hawk Walk operating period. - 5.8.
+Volunteers must ensure the Committee Space is clean and tidy at the end of each Hawk Walk operating period. - 5.8. prior to completion of shift, all walk/van logs and the end of shift report must be filled out - 5.9.
 The dispatcher or on-shift executive are responsible for leaving the Committee Space secured following the Hawk Walk operating period.